airbus-cert/Yagi/README.md

 ## Credits and references

 Thanks [Ghidra](https://ghidra-sre.org/) development team to open sources this master piece of software.

-Thanks [Hex-Ray](https://hex-rays.com/) teams to built a very extensible software
+Thanks [Hex-Ray](https://hex-rays.com/) teams to built a very extensible software.